g-piras/HTML-Project/README/readme-DEPRECATED.md

     ● the league's name and logo
-    ● main navigation (switching between different pages/areas) ● secondary navigation (jumping to different sections in the same page)
+    ● main navigation (switching between different pages/areas) ● secondary navigation (jumping to different sections in the same page

 #

+## Approach to solution

+We started thinking about how to divide pages and work....
+Eloise pensaci tu

+#

-## USAGE
+## File

-/*TODO*/

----

-## CONFIGURATION AND TECHNICAL CHARACTERISTICS

-/*TODO*/
-In the folder /**scripts** there are four javascript files:
-- **manager.js**, containing the configuration Object with all the rules of the supermarket manager
-- **variables.js**, cointaning all the variables used by the program that are not configurated in the manager
-- **library.js**, containing all the functions used in the program
-- **main.js**, containing the SetInterval function that delays the console log output

----

-## FILES AND PROJECT STRUCTURE

 HTML-Project/
 ┣ .vscode/